-Facility No. FMMI No. Facility Name Latitude/ Longitude Facility BADCT A,B,C 40 DHRE 1 Bat Canyon Safety Dam 1 33° 01' 43" N 109° 23' 13" W Individual BADCT: Facility is a surface impoundment that serves as the overflow impoundment for Dam BC-5 (Facility No. 56).
+TABLE 2 PERMITTED FACILITIES AND BADCT Facility No. FMMI No. Facility Name Latitude/ Longitude Facility BADCT A,B,C 41 DHRR 1 Lower Chase Creek Dam 33° 04' 11" N 109° 19' 50" W Individual BADCT: Facility is a surface impoundment that receives impacted storm water runoff from the upgradient Horseshoe Overflow Pond only under severe storm conditions.
 The facility is dry under normal operating conditions and is capable of containing storm water runoff from the 100-year, 24-hour storm event with a minimum of 2 feet of freeboard.
-Currently, this facility does not receive non-storm water.
-If the facility receives non-storm water, the facility shall be upgraded to meet Prescriptive BADCT including, at a minimum, a single liner using 60-mil HDPE over at least 6 inches of 3/8-inch minus native or natural materials compacted to 95% maximum dry density.
-41 DHRR 1 Lower Chase Creek Dam 33° 04' 11" N 109° 19' 50" W Individual BADCT: Facility is a surface impoundment that receives impacted storm water runoff from the upgradient Horseshoe Overflow Pond only under severe storm conditions.
-The facility is dry under normal operating conditions and is capable of containing storm water runoff from the 100-year, 24-hour storm event with a minimum of 2 feet of freeboard.
 The dam is keyed into bedrock.
-42 DMRR 1 Rocky Gulch Dam 33° 6' 30" N 109° 20' 04" W Individual BADCT: Facility is a surface impoundment underlain by Precambrian granite, a relatively low hydraulic conductivity (9.5 x 10 -6 cm/s) geologic unit.
+42 DMRR 1 Rocky Gulch Dam 33° 6' 30" N 109° 20' 04" W Individual BADCT: Facility is a surface impoundment underlain by Precambrian granite, a relatively low hydraulic conductivity $(9.5 \times 10^{-6} \text{ cm/s})$ geologic unit.
 A roller compacted concrete dam keyed into bedrock is designed to contain the 100-year, 24-hour storm event runoff with a minimum of 2 feet of freeboard.
 A grout curtain minimizes seepage under the dam.
 Water level in the pump bay shall be kept at or below 3 feet during normal operation.
 Interceptor wells have been installed downgradient of the facility.
 43 DMRR 2 Gold Gulch Dam 33° 04' 51" N 109° 23' 14" W Individual BADCT: Facility is a surface impoundment created by a concrete dam designed to contain the 100-year, 24-hour storm event runoff.
 The dam is keyed into monzonite porphyry bedrock which has a relatively low hydraulic conductivity of 4.9 x 10 -6 cm/s.
 The facility is equipped with a dedicated water-level activated pump.
 44 DCIR 1 Columbine Reservoir 33° 03' 10" N 109° 20' 07" W Individual BADCT: Facility was a single-lined surface impoundment that has been decommissioned.
 45 DHIS 21 Horseshoe Overflow Pond 33° 04' 16" N 109° 19' 57" W Prescriptive BADCT: The facility is a single-lined overflow impoundment that receives stormwater runoff and solution from Horseshoe Sump (Facility No. 57) and Central SX/EW.
 The facility was upgraded in 2003 in accordance with the Compliance Schedule with a 60-mil HDPE liner over 6 inches if 3/8-inch minus material.
 The upgraded facility has sufficient capacity to contain the runoff generated during the 100-year, 24-hour storm event with a minimum of 2 feet of freeboard.
+46 DHIS 8 Stargo Overflow Pond 33° 02' 52" N 109° 20' 56" W Prescriptive BADCT: Facility is single-lined with an 80-mil HDPE liner underlain by geosynthetic clay liner (GCL) on the bottom and geotextile on the side slopes.
+The facility is designed to contain the 100-year, 24-hour storm event (approximately 30.1 acre-feet) with a minimum of 2 feet of freeboard.
+The storage capacity of the facility is approximately 35 acre-feet with a maximum depth of approximately 25 feet.
+The facility is dry under normal operating conditions and temporarily impounds storm water runoff following storm events.